matthewh806/concat-synth/README.md

    - `--words <path>`: Path to a text file containing words to use as search terms.
 (Default: words.txt)
    - `--max-snippets <int>`: The maximum number of audio snippets to download and use.
 (Default: 32)
    - `-v`, `--verbose`: Enable verbose logging output (DEBUG level)

+  ## Visualizing the Corpus

+  The `InteractiveCorpusPlot` allows the whole corpus to be plotted in 3d feature space & has the ability to plot the path through the corpus that the concatenator generates.

+  See `scripts/feature_map_plotting.py` for an example of how to set up this plotting class and display it

+  * Interaction: Hover over any data point to instantly see detailed information about the corresponding audio snippet
+  * Audio Auditioning: Click on any point to play the associated audio snippet
+  * Path Trajectory: Clearly see the generated concatenation path overlaid on the corpus